bryanaka/hogwarts/code_review.md

 and created an error

 ##### Index

-Line 4: `Students.all` should be `Student.all`
+- `Students.all` should be `Student.all`

 ##### Show
-Line 6: Student instance variable is misspelled
+- Student instance variable is misspelled
-Line 6: `params[:student]` isn't currently set by the route Isn't fetching any data from the database
+- `params[:student]` isn't currently set by the route
+- Isn't fetching any data from the database, use `Student.find(params[:id])`

 ##### New
-Line 9: params is misspelled
+- params is misspelled
-Line 10: This is not the way to create a Student in Rails, Line 9 and 10 are trying to do something about it
+- `#new` should not be creating the resource. that is what the create action is for.
-Line 11: house is undefined right now, so you can't use the << operation on it Line 12: index is misspelled
+- house is undefined right now, so you can't use the << operation on it
+- index is misspelled

 ### Models